Evan Peters took 2 years to recover after filming AHS: Cult says Ryan Murphy

 "Evan and I and Emma and Sarah and Holland Taylor had Thanksgiving together that year right after filming, and I remember Sarah and I kept feeding Evan food, trying to nourish him and make him feel better.
 He was still feeling it, the darkness, while we were making Pose season one, it got under his skin in a really hard long way."

 Murphy also touched on how Evan expressed his desire to play more lighter and comedic roles after such a dark season.
-That's why he ended up playing Mr Gallant and Jeff, the guy with the worst wig I've ever seen.
-He also confirmed that Evan's return has been discussed.
+That's why he ended up playing Mr Gallant and Jeff, the guy with the worst wig ever seen on the show.
+He also confirmed that Evan's return to the show was discussed.

 "He and I talked after it, and we decided maybe it was time to do some comedy," Murphy said.
 "But we spoke in the past month about him coming back to the show some year and I hope we will."